kyleschmolze/plastic-disco/README.md

 ### Contributing

 Contributors welcome!
 "Watch" this repo to keep an eye on new Issues as they pop up, and I definitely hope that more coders from the Ultimate community help make this a super-bomb and usable app.

-I would suggest starting with a Github Issue to talk about what you want to add or help out with, or commenting on an existing one you want to work on, before you make a Pull Request.
+Feel free to email me directly at kyletns (at) gmail!